ArthurYdalgo/laravext/README.md

 - you want to keep your frontend and backend in separate projects
 - you didn't like it (to each their own)

-Remember, this is just my opinion, and you should use whatever makes you more productive and pays your bills, and there're plenty of tools available for you to use, such as the aforementioned Next.js, Inertia.js, Nuxt.js, TALL stack, Blade Components with Folio, etc.
+Remember, this is just my opinion, and you should use whatever suits your needs the best, and there're plenty of tools available for you to use, such as the aforementioned Next.js, Inertia.js, Nuxt.js, TALL stack, Blade Components with Folio, etc.

 ## What does it do?